-JCB’s compact track loader line features six models with the company’s iconic single-arm Powerboom for enhanced operator safety.
+JCB’s compact track loader line features five models with the company’s iconic single-arm Powerboom for enhanced operator safety.
 JCB’s side-door entry means that operators are not required to climb over a cumbersome attachment or under an unsupported boom to enter or exit the cab, as they do with conventional compact track loaders.
-JCB Powerboom is designed with up to 20 percent more steel than twin-arm designs.
+The JCB Powerboom is designed with up to 20 percent more steel than twin-arm designs.

 JCB compact track loaders share many features with the company’s skid steer models, including larger cabs, suspension seats, servo controls, sealed and pressurized cabs and impressive serviceability.
 JCB machines also present owners with the lowest operating costs in the industry, according to the company.

 “When purchasing a compact track loader, buyers should consider the manufacturer’s serviceability,” says Ethan Clowes, product manager of skid steers, compact track loaders and wheel loaders at JCB.
 “Some compact track loaders are easier to service than other competitor machines on the market when compared by SAE standards.
 A machine that is easier to service will cost less in maintenance cost and save you time making your operation more productive.”